Online MBA Programs in High Technology Management

 Accreditation means that a particular school or program offers a curriculum that abides by established standards in a discipline.
 The accreditation process is performed by a third-party accreditation agency.
 Several organizations accredit high technology management graduate programs.

-The Association to Advance Collegiate Schools of Business (AACSB) aims to promote and improve programs in business administration and management, as well as courses in management and information technology.
+The Association to Advance Collegiate Schools of Business (AACSB) aims to promote and improve business administration and management programs and courses in management and information technology.
 It values faculty research and secure knowledge foundations within business programs.
-To date, AACSB accreditation has been awarded to 810 business schools in 53 countries.
+To date, AACSB accreditation has been awarded to 900 business schools in 53 countries.

-As a final note, students of high technology management MBA programs may find additional resources in organizations like the Association of Information Technology Professionals (AITP), the Institute of Electrical and Electronics Engineers, and CompTIA.
+As a final note, students of high technology management MBA programs may find additional resources in organizations like the Association of Information Technology Professionals (AITP) and the Institute of Electrical and Electronics Engineers.